Skip to main content

 };

-With the above example we have all bases covered.
-The descriptions are precise, they give examples and provide an overall great guidance for the LLM.
-I have tested this against gemini-2.5-flash, gemini-2.0-flash and efven gemini-1.5-flash and in all cases the function call executed correctly.
+All bases covered.
+Descriptions are precise, they include examples, and they provide solid guidance for the LLM.
+I tested this against gemini-2.5-flash, gemini-2.0-flash, and even gemini-1.5-flash; the function call executed correctly every time.

-And for the ultimate test, let's change the prompt again to be the following: Cast a shadow curse that drains the will of its target..
-Notice that I am deliberately not using any of the example types and effects that were specified in the descriptions.
+For the ultimate test, let’s change the prompt to: Cast a shadow curse that drains the will of its target. (deliberately avoiding any of the example types and effects from the descriptions).

 A Sidenote